Week 8 of Pregnancy

 Baby this week

-• Heart is beating and can often be detected via ultrasound
+• Heart is beating and can be detected by ultrasound (120-160 bpm)

-• Brain is developing rapidly with neural pathways forming
+• Brain is rapidly developing with neural pathways forming

 You this week

-• Breast tenderness and swelling
+• Breast tenderness and swelling continuing

 • Frequent urination